“The rise of the intrapreneur is driven in part by a restless, younger

 An effective intrapreneuring program is a cultural shift.
 It involves educating both intrapreneurs and potential sponsors on their roles and effective behavior.
 Because these roles involve trust, not everyone can find a sponsor.
 That’s OK.
 A company generates more good ideas in a month than it can implement in a decade.
 All we can ask for is that a significant number of the better ones succeed.

 The key is senior leaders who can recognize the genuine intrapreneurial spirit and recognize projects with potential.
-If those sponsors exist and the system supports them in trusting and supporting intrapreneurs, intrapreneurs will emerge from the woodwork.
+If those sponsors exist and the system supports them in trusting and supporting intrapreneurs, intrapreneurs will emerge.
 Potential intrapreneurs exist in every organization; in most they don’t think it safe to come out.